Allah chose the prophets and messengers as the best of examples to their nations

 “Read in (the) name (of) your Lord the One Who created.”
 (Surah Al-`Alaq 96:1)

-Quran is the last message of God revealed to the last Prophet as the Messenger of Allah.
-All Moslems believe that it is the truest word of Allah brought by Gabriel to the Messenger.
-The Prophet Mohammed was illiterate which he could not write in but send to his companions and recorded by writing it down.
-The companions then recited back to the Prophet to ensure that the content of revelation given by God was correctly scripted.
+The Quran is the last message of God revealed to the last Prophet as the Messenger of Allah.
+All Muslims believe that it is the truest word of Allah brought by Gabriel to the Messenger.
+The Prophet Mohammed was illiterate, so he could not write but sent to his companions and recorded by writing it down.
+The companions then recited back to the Prophet to ensure that the content of the revelation given by God was correctly scripted.

 وَرَبُّكَ أَعْلَمُ بِمَن فِي السَّمَاوَاتِ وَالْأَرْضِ وَلَقَدْ فَضَّلْنَا بَعْضَ النَّبِيِّينَ عَلَىٰ بَعْضٍ وَآتَيْنَا دَاوُودَ زَبُورًا